Netflix Persuasion (2022) Trailer Review

 1934.jpg

 The Bad: Not even time can change the 1934's position as the worst adaptation.
-Even the films datedness is no excuse.
-There's no faithfulness to Brontë's characters, the dialogue, or the plot.
-The script is the main culprit here, butchering most of the novel’s language and plot and leaving nothing for the actors to deliver.
+Even the film’s datedness is no excuse for the lack of faithfulness to novel’s characters, dialogue, or plot.
+The butchered script leaves almost nothing for the actors—who are clearly new to the idea of voice acting—to attempt to rescue.
 Rochester is a kind and caring uncle to Adele and an attentive suitor to Jane with no real character hitches (which, in this case, is a problem), and Jane is about as unremarkable as it gets.
-I wouldn't recommend watching this film except to give yourself a good laugh.
+I wouldn't recommend watching this film unless you want to cringe or laugh.

 Grade: F-